krasoffski/pytasks/tasks/grep_and_words_counter.md

 /etc/pam.d/sudo:3:auth       required   pam_env.so readenv=1 user_readenv=0
 ```

-_Note: try to implement your own words counter, link finder (do not just
+_Note: try to implement your own words counter (do not just copy from examples
-copy from examples above)._
+above)._

-_Note: try to implement your home tasks for multiprocessing using different
-aproches._